ProvableHQ/leo/documentation/leo_by_example/basic_bank.md

 ## <a id="deposit"></a> Deposit Tokens

-Now, let's have the user deposit 50 of their tokens with the bank.
-We'll take the role of the user and call the deposit function, having the user use the output record that was issued to them by the bank.
-The inputs are the output record from the `issue` function and the amount the user wishes to deposit.
+Now, deposit 50 of the user's tokens with the bank.
+Act as the user.
+Call the `deposit` function.
+Use the output record from the `issue` function.
+Specify the deposit amount.

 ```bash
 echo "